mesonbuild/meson/docs/markdown/Reference-manual.md

 - `version()` return a string with the version of Meson.

+- `add_uninstalled_environment()`  [*(Added
+  0.53.0)*](Release-notes-for-0.53.0.md#uninstalled-environment) add an
+  [`environment()`](#environment) object to the list of environments that will be applied when using `meson uninstalled` command line.
+This is useful for developpers who wish to use the project without installing it, it is often needed to set for example the path to plugins directory, etc. Alternatively, a list or dictionary can be passed as first argument, as well as optional `method` and `separator` keyword arguments. `MESON_UNINSTALLED=1` will always be set in the uninstalled environment.

 ### `build_machine` object

 Provides information about the build machine — the machine that is